I've just been told I have blood cancer

 - Day unit appointment: You might visit the day unit one or more times a week to have treatment, going home in between appointments.

 - Inpatient stay: Your treatment might mean you have to stay in hospital overnight or for a number of days.
-Your healthcare team should discuss this with you and let you know which ward you’ll be staying on.
+Your hospital team should discuss this with you and let you know which ward you’ll be staying on.

 You can ask your consultant or key worker (usually your clinical nurse specialist) what you need to bring to your appointments.
 Some people find it useful to bring a small overnight bag and toiletries even if they're not expecting to stay in hospital.
 This is just in case they’re unexpectedly asked to stay overnight, for example because of an infection or a high temperature.